Will insurance cover a 20 year-old roof?

 Merlin adds that while some companies are tightening inspection requirements and requiring homeowners to cover the cost of these inspections for renewals.
 And some refuse to write new policies for homes with roofs older than 20 years.

-How to get your insurance company to pay for a roof replacement
+How to get insurance to pay for roof replacement

 Here are a few tips to follow to increase your chances of the insurance company paying for a roof replacement: